Olawale29/30daysJavaScript/README.md

 # Day 4

-Day 4 includes the day4.js file and an exercise4 directory.
+Day 4 includes the day4.js file and an exercises directory.
 During this session, I gained knowledge about JavaScript conditionals, covering the following concepts:

 - If statements
 - Else statements